IEA (2021), Pulp and Paper, IEA, Paris https://www.iea.org/reports/pulp-and-paper

 Pursuing the use of other renewable energy sources is also important, particularly for recycled production, for which natural gas tends to be employed because biomass by-products are not readily available.
 Other options include producing low-energy heat from heat pumps, solar thermal energy or biogas.

-Increased alternative fuels use can be facilitated by sharing of best practices among pulp and paper producers and setting industry-wide targets for alternative fuel use.
+Increased alternative fuel use can be facilitated by the sharing of best practices among pulp and paper producers and setting industry-wide targets for alternative fuel use.

-Policy makers can promote CO2 emissions reduction efforts by adopting mandatory reduction policies, such as a gradually increasing carbon price or tradeable industry performance standards that require average CO2 intensity for production of each key material to decline across the economy and permit regulated entities to trade compliance credits.
+Policymakers can promote CO2 emissions reduction efforts by adopting mandatory reduction policies, such as a gradually rising carbon price or tradeable industry performance standards that require the average CO2 intensity for the production of each key material to decline across the economy, and that permit regulated entities to trade compliance credits.

-Adopting these policies at lower stringencies within the next three to five years will provide an early market signal, enabling industry to prepare and adapt as stringency increases over time.
+Adopting these policies at lower stringencies in the short term (i.e. within the next three to five years) will provide an early market signal, enabling industries to prepare and adapt as stringency increases over time.
 It can also help reduce the costs of low-carbon production methods, softening the impact on pulp and paper prices in the long term.

 Ideally, these policies would be applied globally at similar strengths.
-Since pulp and paper products are traded extensively internationally, measures may be needed to help ensure the competitiveness of domestic industries and prevent carbon leakage if the strength of policy efforts differs from one region to another.
+Since pulp and paper products are highly traded, measures will be needed to help ensure a level playing field if the strength of policy efforts differs from one region to another.
+Possibilities include adopting border carbon adjustments or the free allocation of allowances for emissions below a targeted benchmark in an emissions trading system.

 Governments can extend the reach of their efforts by partaking in multilateral forums to facilitate low-carbon technology transfer and to encourage other countries to also adopt mandatory CO2 emissions policies.